-Filling out the above application will automatically add you to our waitlist and we will reach out if any spots become available.
+Filling out the above application will automatically add you to our waitlist and we will reach out if any spots become available for Winter or Spring 2023.Summer and School Year 2023-24 Application

 The joys of living cooperatively go far beyond affordable housing.
 Joining the co-op is a wonderful way to make lasting friendships, learn new useful skills, and practice living your values everyday within a supportive, diverse community.